Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

       ```
     * If the PR is from a fork of the main Submitty repository, first
       create a new branch based of the pull request ID (PR_ID).
 The new branch
-      will be called BRANCHNAME in this example
+      will be called BRANCH_NAME in this example
       ```
       git fetch origin pull/PR_ID/head:BRANCH_NAME
       ```